 - Play for Fun – Gambling is a game, so don’t let it play you.
 Instead, enjoy casino games for leisure and have a fun time.
 You can set aside money for gambling just like you would decide how much you want to spend on other forms of entertainment.
 Avoid gambling to escape boredom and stress.

 - Gamble When You Can Afford It – You should always gamble on products you love and can afford to bet on.
 There’s no need to borrow money, sell an asset or steal to fund a gambling habit.
 Instead, stay in control and think of other people that depend on your support.
-Most casinos allow you to set deposit limits, so you shouldn’t bet unless you can comfortably afford to do so.

 - Set Limits – You shouldn’t be spending the whole day on gambling and forgetting other essential commitments.
 Instead, set aside time for gambling and never exceed the limits.
 It is also vital to determine how much you can safely spend on gambling.
 If you lose your bankroll, walk away and never try to chase losses.